insanity54/prevvy/README.md

 ... but for long videos, it is **very** slow.
 This is because ffmpeg must process every frame in the video, a task that is not well suited for microinstances in datacenters.

-This module is designed to accomplish the job of getting a tiled screenshot image FAST, by calling ffmpeg multiple times in parallel, each time using ffmpeg's [Input Seeking](https://trac.ffmpeg.org/wiki/Seeking) feature to seek to a point in the video, take a 1 frame snapshot, before combining all the snapshots together to form a tiled image of snapshots.
+This module is designed to accomplish the job of getting a tiled screenshot image FAST, by calling ffmpeg multiple times in parallel, each time using ffmpeg's [Input Seeking](https://trac.ffmpeg.org/wiki/Seeking) feature to seek to a point in the video, take a 1 frame snapshot, before combining all the snapshots together (again with ffmpeg) to form a tiled image of snapshots.

+## Example Output

 ![Image Output Example](https://raw.githubusercontent.com/insanity54/prevvy/main/example-image.png)

 ## Caveats

   * This project addresses speed for large (several GB) videos only.
 On small size videos, this module is potentially slower than using FFmpeg's tile filter.
-  * Equidistant frame selection accuracy is not a priority.
+  * Frame selection accuracy is not a priority.
+In other words, the frames selected to be combined into the output are not going to be the same frames that ffmpeg would have chosen, given the same options.

 ## Usage